Skip to content

 Note

 A lot of thought and tuning has gone into Bernard's default filter scores.
 However, we recognize that not all Discord communities are identical - the vulgarity of a word or phrase may be different in one server compared to another.
-For that reason, you can modify the score of a filter with the !filter score <filter_name> [score]
+For that reason, you can modify the score of a filter using the /configuration automod filter_edit slash command.
+This opens a filter editor where you can use the Score dropdown to change the filter's score.

 Note

-If you would like to block a specific word or phrase in your server, but do not necessarily want the user to be punished for using that phrase, change the filter of the score to be 1.
-Make sure to disable score history tracking for the filter using the !filter track-score-history <filter_name> <boolean>
+If you would like to block a specific word or phrase in your server, but do not necessarily want the user to be punished for using that phrase, change the filter score to be 1.
+Make sure to also disable score history tracking using the Track History dropdown in the filter editor!

 Bernard will automatically analyze video attachments, embeds, and Tenor GIFs (collectively referred to as a "video") for malicious content.
 Specifically, Bernard can detect whether a video has the potential to crash one's Discord client with extremely high accuracy and speed.